 If you are being physically or emotionally harmed in any way by a domestic abuser, it is not your fault and you can get help.

 Available remedies include filing for a temporary restraining order (TRO) to give you an immediate path to safety.
 A TRO prohibits all contact with your abuser.
 You can file for one through the courts or at your local police station after hours.

 At the same time, you can file for temporary spousal support and temporary child support to give you and your children money to live.
 You do not need to have contact with your abuser to obtain this money.

 In an emergency situation, call 911.
 For local resources available to you, including shelters, call the NJ Domestic Violence hotline: 1 (800) 572-SAFE (7233) or National Domestic Violence hotline: 1-800-799-SAFE (7233).

 If you need help with a domestic violence situation, we can help.
-Contact us today for a free confidential consultation at 888-888-0919, or click the button below.
+Contact us today for an initial confidential consultation at 888-888-0919, or click the button below.